gramas19/scr4py/README.md

 ## Getting API endpoints from a website

-> python scr4py.py -u https://example.com
+`python scr4py.py -u [https://example.com]`

 This will scrape the website example.com for .php, .asp, jsp and .js files to find endpoints.

-If any endpoints are found, they will be stored in a file called <sub>api-endpoints.txt</sub>
+If any endpoints are found, they will be stored in a file called _api-endpoints.txt_

 ## Save output of words/links